kitlang/kit/README.md

     stack test

+To install:

+    stack install

+This will copy the `kitc` binary to Stack's binary install directory (~/.local/bin on Linux); make sure this directory is part of your executable paths.

-To point Kit to its standard library, you have a few options:
+You'll need to point Kit to its standard library; you have a few options:

 - Set an environment variable, KIT_STD_PATH
 - Put the kitc binary next to its standard library